bagaag/coderfolder.com/ideas.markdown

 * Jekyll-based personal programming knowledgebase (big, needs some planning)
 * Automate updates to the static site from this repo

-And here are some I've already done that I'll try an d get around to posting about here.
+And here are some I've already done that I'll try and get around to posting about here.

 * A very lightweight persistence library for Java
 * Time sheet processor